r0w4n/cs-pension/README.md

 The calculator does not take into account inflation.

 ## Only Human
 Although best effort have been made to make this calculator accurate, there may be errors in the code or in the assumuptions made when writing the code.
-You should only use this calculator as a guide and seek professional finacial advice when making desisions.
+You should only use this calculator as a guide and seek professional finacial advice when making decisions.

 If you find a bug in the calculations or would like to challenge any of the methods please submit an [issue](https://github.com/r0w4n/cs-pension/issues)